ilteoood/nodejs_tutorials/src/content/tutorial/1-basics/1-fs/3-readFile/content.md

 ---
 type: lesson
-title: The promises module variant
+title: "Reading a file: the promises module variant"
 focus: /index.js
 ---

-# The promises module variant
+# Reading a file: the promises module variant

 `readFileSync` is a quick way to read the contents of a file.
 It's fine to use it for small files, but for large files you could [block the Event Loop](https://nodejs.org/en/learn/asynchronous-work/dont-block-the-event-loop).